William I of Württemberg: Revolution of 1848/1849

-After the Frankfurt Parliament had failed with the rejection of the German imperial crown by Frederick William of Prussia, on 30 May 1849 the remaining members decided to relocate the parliament to Stuttgart.
+After the Frankfurt Parliament had failed with the rejection of the German imperial crown by Frederick William IV of Prussia, on 30 May 1849 the remaining members decided to relocate the parliament to Stuttgart.
 Derisively known as the Rumpfparlament ("rump parliament"), on 6 June 1849, the remaining 154 deputies met initially under President Wilhelm Loewe in Stuttgart.
 Following its view of itself as the legitimate German parliament, the rump parliament called for tax resistance and military resistance against those states that did not accept the Paulskirche Constitution.
 Since this view also diminished the autonomy of Württemberg, and the Prussian army was successfully crushing the rebellions in the nearby Baden and the Palatinate, the Württemberg government rapidly distanced itself from the rump parliament.

 On 17 June the president of the parliament was informed that the Württemberg government was no longer in a position to tolerate the meetings that had moved to its territory, nor the activities of the regency elected on the 6th, anywhere in Stuttgart or Württemberg.
 At this point, the rump parliament had only 99 deputies and did not reach a quorum according to its own rules.
 On 18 June the Württemberg army occupied the parliamentary chamber before the session started.
 The deputies reacted by organising an impromptu protest march which was promptly squashed by the soldiers without bloodshed.
 Those deputies that were not from Württemberg were expelled.

 On 2 July William returned to Stuttgart.
 In August 1849 elections were held for a Constituent Assembly in which the democrats reached the majority against the moderate liberals.
 While the liberals called for the right to an income level and assets, the democrats demanded universal, equal and direct suffrage for all adult men.
 At the end of October 1849 the king dismissed the government under Friedrich Römer.
 On 7 December 1849 the principalities of Hohenzollern-Hechingen and Hohenzollern-Sigmaringen were incorporated into the Kingdom of Prussia.
 William's objective of mediatising these states into Württemberg therefore failed.
 The-then shattered relationship with Prussia was not normalised until 1852 with the resumption of diplomatic relations.

-From 1850 Wilhelm led a reactionary policy.
+From 1850 William led a reactionary policy.
 His experience in the revolution led him to reject generally representative governments.
 He wanted the people to be "free from the periodic fever of elections".
 On 2 July 1850 he set up a new government with the conservative Joseph von Linden as Minister of the Interior.
 He was a more compliant rubber stamp for William's restoration policy.
 The old constitution was re-enacted, the army was sworn in again on the king rather than the Constitution, corporal punishment was reintroduced in 1852 and the death penalty in 1853.
 Linden's conservative cabinet remained until shortly after William's death in office.